MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/create-snapshot-cloud-discovery-reports.md

 ---
 # required metadata

-title: Create snapshot reports of Cloud Discovery cloud app use | Microsoft Docs
+title: Create snapshot reports of Cloud Discovery cloud app use
 description: This article provides information about how to upload logs manually to create a snapshot report of your Cloud Discovery apps.
 keywords:
 author: rkarlin